 I hiked Camelback Mountain all the way to the top back in 2013!
 It was during October, so no matter what time of day you went, the heat wouldn’t kill you.
 To hike Camelback Mountain in the summer, you need to be on that trail by 4 am.
 We made it there at five and did about halfway up before feeling the heat.
 It’s incredible to see the dedicated athletes run to the top and back down.
 It’s not the easiest hike, so I’m always impressed!
 It is still stunning, and even if you don’t plan to hike it, visiting the McDowell Sonoran Preserve is scenic enough!
 They have parking right by the trailhead but get there early to find yourself a spot.
 You may even be able to bike there depending on where you’re staying.

 We stopped into Cartel Coffee Lab one afternoon while walking around Old Town Scottsdale.
-It gets so hot out while walking that it forces you to go into the stores, which I think is a great way to find new customers!
+It gets so hot out while walking that it forces you to enter the stores, which I think is a great way to find new customers!

 Kyle and I split a black coffee (I’m the crazy person that likes hot coffee even in 116-degree weather!) and a hemp sparkling water!
 I’m now obsessed with that water, so if you’re on the West Coast or in Scottsdale, you need to try it!